austin006/3d_printed_quad/docs/software/docker.md

 # 5 quadrotors, automatic flying to waypoints
 ros2 launch px4_offboard multi_waypoint_swarm.launch.py num_vehicles:=5

 # Start QGroundControl.
-An xterm window will open up and try to start QGC but it is not saved in the expected location.
-Find the xterm window where QGC failed to launch and run the following command
+# An xterm window will open up and try to start QGC but it is not saved in the expected location.
+# Find the xterm window where QGC failed to launch and run the following command:
 /root/QGroundControl/Apprun
 ```